zfurtak/Catan/README.md

     - ************road -************ connects villages/cities, because village can be built only if is connected to another village/city
     - **************************************develompment card -************************************** gives extra points, resources or knight, who can move the thief

-## Multiplayer implementation

-- Firstly, we will implement a game, that allows playing woth other people locally on one computer
-- Eventually, if there is enough time and human resources, we will extend it to playing on the internet

 ## Technology used (expected)